top of page

 Unlike many medieval castles, Caernarfon was never just a defensive fortress.
 It was a royal palace, a government hub, and a royal baby’s birthplace.

-In fact, it’s the traditional site for the investiture of the Prince of Wales, most famously used in 1969 for Prince Charles.
+It’s the traditional site for the investiture of the Prince of Wales, most famously used in 1969 for Prince Charles.

 Stone castle with arched entrance and towers, blue sky above.
 A person walks along the cobblestone path near the castle wall.